Brelage/Brelage/README.md

 # Hi there 👋, I'm Noah Brelage!

 I'm an engaged entry-level professional bridging the gap between social sciences and technology.
-I have a background in project management and consulting, complemented by practical skills in Python programming and data science.
+I have a background in project management and consulting, complemented by practical skills in Python programming and data analytics.

 I'm passionate about applying data-driven approaches to real-world challenges, particularly in areas like sustainability and market analysis.
 I'm a quick, self-directed learner always looking to expand my technical toolkit.